prashant022/IRS-PM-2022-01-29-ISO4PT-GRP2-Aviation-Prediction/README.md

 ## SECTION 4 : VIDEO OF SYSTEM MODELLING & USE CASE DEMO

+`Refer to  <Installation & User Guide> in videos at Github Folder: Videos`

 ---

-## SECTION 5 : USER GUIDE
+## SECTION 5 : PROJECT REPORT/ USER GUIDE

 `Refer to appendix <Installation & User Guide> in project report at Github Folder: ProjectReport`

 ### [ 1 ] To run the system using

+> ** git clone repository
+> ** pip install -r requirement.txt

 > **Go to URL using web browser**   http://127.0.0.1:5000

 ### [ 2 ] To run the system in other/local machine:
 ### Install additional necessary libraries.
-This application works in python 2 only.
+This application works in python 3 only.